laobubu/lite-dev/README.md

 First of all, if you don't have a TypeScript compiler, install one with `npm install -g typescript`

-1. Create your `tsconfig.json` file, or just ...
+1. Create your `tsconfig.json` file, or...
-  1. Create a source directory named as `typescript` or `ts`.
+    - Create a source directory named as `typescript` or `ts`.
-  2. Create a destination directory named as `javascript`, `js` or `script`.
+    - Create a destination directory named as `javascript`, `js` or `script`.
-  3. lite-dev runs `tsc` with `--target es5` by default.
+    - lite-dev runs `tsc` with `--target es5` by default.
-  4. The ts files under subdirectories will be ignored.
+    - The ts files under subdirectories will be ignored.
 2. Compose your TypeScript files.
 3. Run `lite-dev`, and your TypeScript files will be compiled and watched.